xcart/xcart-docs/_pages/kb_en/modules/mailchimp_integration_with_e-commerce_support/getting_started_with_mailchimp_integration_with_e-commerce_support.md

 With the advanced Email Automation capabilities of Mailсhimp, you will be able to set emails or series of emails to be sent to your customers right away as soon as they take particular actions in your store, i.e. just subscribed, abandoned cart, made a first purchase, bought any/specific product, bought product from some category.

 ## Disconnect Integration
-Should you need to disconnect your X-Cart Mailchimp integration from the currently used Mailchimp account and to connect it to some other Mailchimp account, or to connect it to the same Mailchimp account using a different API key, use the “Reset Mailchimp connection” feature:
+Should you need to disconnect your X-Cart Mailchimp integration from the currently used Mailchimp account and to connect it to some other Mailchimp account, or to connect it to the same Mailchimp account using a different API key, use the "Reset Mailchimp connection" feature:

    Step 1.
 You will need the username and password for the Mailchimp account to which you will be connecting your Mailchimp integration, so make sure you have them at the ready.
 You will also require an API key that your Mailchimp integration will use to access that account on your behalf, so make sure an API key has been generated as per the instructions in the Mailchimp knowledge base article [About API keys](http://kb.mailchimp.com/integrations/api-integrations/about-api-keys).